 A candidate for the physician assistant degree must have abilities and skills in five areas: Observation, Communication, Motor, Conceptual, Intellectual, and Behavioral.
 Technological compensation can be made for some disabilities in certain areas, but for the majority, the candidate should be able to perform in a reasonably independent manner.
-The use of a trained intermediary requires a candidate’s judgment to be mediated by someone else’s power of selection and observation and is not a permissible accommodation.
+The use of a trained intermediary requires a candidate’s judgment to be mediated by someone else’s power of selection and observation.
+Therefore, assistance from trained intermediaries to meet these technical standards may eliminate and essential element of the program and is not a permissible accommodation.

 - Observation: Observation requires the functional use of vision and somatic sensations.
 The candidate must be able to observe demonstrations and experience lessons in the basic sciences including, but not limited to, physiological and pharmacological demonstrations in animals, microbiologic cultures, and microscopic studies of tissues in normal and pathologic states.
 A candidate must be able to observe a patient accurately at a distance and close at Observation is enhanced by functional use of the sense of smell.

 - Communication: A candidate must exhibit interpersonal skills to enable effective caregiving of patients, including the ability to communicate effectively in person and in writing with all members of a multidisciplinary health care team, patients, and those supporting patients in order to gather information and describe changes in moods, activity and posture, and perceive nonverbal communication.